Waipahu woman, 66, fatally shot in attempted robbery on Vegas Strip

-A 66-year-old Hawaii resident was killed in an attempted robbery on the Las Vegas Strip on New Year’s Eve, the Las Vegas Review-Journal reported today.
+The death of a retired Hawaii resident after an attempted robbery in Las Vegas on New Year’s Eve came as a shock to her Waipio Gentry neighbors, who said she had lived on their quiet street for many years.

-Clarice Yamaguchi of Waipahu died at University Medical Center from a gunshot wound to the neck, the newspaper reported.
+Clarice Yamaguchi, 66, was shot during an attempted robbery at 1:30 p.m.
+Friday in the parking garage of Fashion Show Mall on the Las Vegas Strip.
+She died at University Medical Center from a gunshot wound to the neck, according to the Las Vegas Journal-Review.

-Yamaguchi was killed during an attempted robbery Friday afternoon in a Fashion Show Mall parking garage at 1:30 p.m.

 The Las Vegas Metropolitan Police Department said Yamaguchi and her husband were getting out of their vehicle in the garage when they encountered a robber, who shot her during a struggle.

+Another longtime neighbor said Yamaguchi was a retired employee of TheBus.
+“I just saw her last week,” said the neighbor, who did not want to be identified.
+“So sad.”

+A 2020 newsletter by Oahu Transit Services Inc. indicated Yamaguchi retired as a timekeeper coordinator for TheBus in May 2020 after 41 years of service.

-According to the Review-Journal, just hours after Yamaguchi was shot a man in his 50s was killed during another robbery attempt in the parking garage just two miles away at Palace Station.
+According to the Review- Journal, just hours after Yamaguchi was shot, a man in his 50s was killed during another robbery attempt in the parking garage just 2 miles away at Palace Station.

 Police later arrested Jordan Ruby, 18, and Jesani Carter, 20, both of whom appeared in court Saturday.
-They remain in custody without bail today at the Clark County Detention Center.
+They remain in custody at the Clark County Detention Center and are scheduled for a court appearance today.

 ———